edthedev/edthedev.github.io/blog/leader/On_Communication.md

+---
+layout: book.njk
+title: Coding is Stupid by Edward Delaporte
+---

-# On Communicating as a Leader
+## On Communicating as a Leader

 Principles: